-Cut your switch holes now (rather than forcing it through wallpaper later!) and add some support bits of card to the back which will glue the 2 sides ...
+Cut your switch holes now (rather than forcing it through wallpaper later!) and add some support bits of card to the back which will glue the 2 sides together, and ...

 Right, now get a sandwich and a coffee!

-Now get your ledge and place it where you want it, glue it on and again clamp it to fix it in place, dont glue the top taps you need to get in there! ...
+Now get your ledge and place it where you want it, glue it on and again clamp it to fix it in place, dont glue the top taps ...

-after thoughts- maybe better equipment, spend more time? it all took me about 3days, working after work, spare time etc, but probably took 6-8 hours? ...
+after thoughts- maybe better equipment, spend more time? it all took me about 3days, working after work, spare time etc, but probably took 6-8 hours? any questions go ...

 iPhone gadgets (lamp, fan, docking station, etc...)by Matlek